sblantipodi/firefly_luciferin/docs/index.md

 - ***Breaking changes***: requires `Glow Worm Luciferin` firmware (v5.8.4).
 - Added **automatic brightness control** using a Light Dependent Resistor (LDR).
-- Luciferin Official PCB has been upgraded to v1.1 to support the new LDR feature.
+- **Luciferin Official PCB has been upgraded** to v1.1 to support the new LDR feature.
 - Added a **brightness limiter feature**.
-- SPIFFS has been deprecated on ESP32 in favour of LittleFS. **This upgrade will format your ESP32**, please reconfigure WiFi or MQTT if you are using an ESP32 along with the full firmware.
+- **This upgrade will format your ESP32.** SPIFFS has been deprecated on ESP32 in favour of LittleFS.
+Please reconfigure WiFi or MQTT if you are using an ESP32 along with the full firmware.
 - Menu is not visible when taskbar is on top.
 Fixed.
 - Improved MQTT reconnection.
 - Arduino Bootstrapper update (v.1.13.0).